toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## October 2020
+* Pete Ward, _Introducing Practical Theology: Mission, Ministry, and the Life of the Church_ (Baker Academic: 2017)

 ## September 2020
 * Robert Barron, _Arguing Religion: A Bishop Speaks at Facebook and Google_ (Word on Fire: 2018)
 * Anonymous 14th c., _The Cloud of Unknowing_ with an Introduction by Evelyn Underhill, 2d ed.
 (John M. Watkins: 1922) ([Online resource from the Christian Classics Ethereal Library](https://ccel.org/ccel/anonymous2/cloud.html))